wimbledonconcerthall/website/pages/building/index.md

 ## Architect: Frank Gehry

-Architect  Frank Gehry [b 1929: age 93]
+Born in 1929.
+Age 93

-Image of Gehry looking up at exterior of Walt Disney Hall “Frank Gehry has been called the most important architect of our age and it’s hard to disagree.
-His awe-inspiring structures have become must-visit destinations” Architectural Digest
+> “Frank Gehry has been called the most important architect of our age and it’s hard to disagree.
+His awe-inspiring structures have become must-visit destinations” - Architectural Digest

-Image of Gehry looking at us, hand on concert hall model [as invitation] “I love the challenge of concert halls.
+> “I love the challenge of concert halls.
 How do you make a building communicate?
-How do you make the stage conducive to interaction
-- or the orchestra share what the audience is feeling?
-It has to do with scale, materials, placement of details its humanity”         Frank Gehry
+How do you make the stage conducive to interaction - or the orchestra share what the audience is feeling?
+It has to do with scale, materials, placement of details its humanity” - Frank Gehry

-An evolving sequence of moving (overlapping) images of Gehry’s WCH designs:
-Model shot -- ground level plan -- first floor plan  -- second floor plan -- roof plan -- concert hall side elevation -- Collage lll  Concert Hall at night Overlay on night image [or short sync from interview`?]
-“I like the idea of glass.
-It has a light value, a welcoming attraction” Frank Gehry Gehry has proven time and again the force that's produced when whimsical design is done masterfully.
-Architectural Digest Thumb size images of iconic buildings  [with names]
+> “I like the idea of glass.
+It has a light value, a welcoming attraction” - Frank Gehry

+> Gehry has proven time and again the force that's produced when whimsical design is done masterfully. - Architectural Digest

+Thumb size images of iconic buildings  [with names]
 • Guggenheim Museum, Bibao.
 “The greatest building of our time” Philip Johnson,  architect